VT-Solucoes/blame/readme.md

 `deleted_at` will only be written if the given model uses Soft Deletes.

+### Default user id

+If you're mutating models in non-authenticated contexts and you wish to write a default user id on create, update, or delete, you can set the `blame.user.default_id` config key to an integer.
+By default this key is null.

 ### Manual override

-If you set a value manually (eg `$model->created_at = 1`), the manually set value will be written to the database instead of the automatic value.
-This is useful for contexts where you don't have an authenticated user (eg when creating models via the console) and you with to hardcode a system user.
+If you set a value manually (eg `$model->created_at = 1`), this value will be written to the database instead of the automatic value.
+This is useful for contexts where you don't have an authenticated user (eg when creating models via the console) and you still wish to write an id.

 ### Model trait

 You'll probably want relations, in which case you can use `Relations` trait which provides `created_by`, `updated_by` and `deleted_by` relations.
 You can of course opt not to use this trait and define your own relation methods however you like.

-### Blueprint Macro
+### Blueprint macro

 There is also a `Blueprint` macro, `blameColumns` that you can use in your migrations.